icedevml/react-native-hce-module-ios/packages/host-card-emulation/README.md

 > Check it out in order to understand what methods you can call against the module and what are the expected parameters/return values.

 > [!NOTE]
-> See [Demo App's Code (Example Library Usage)](https://github.com/icedevml/react-native-host-card-emulation/blob/master/packages/demo-ndef-app/App.tsx) example for more insignt about the library's API.
+> See [Source Code for Demo Application: NDEF NFC Type 4 Tag Emulator (for iOS/Android)](https://github.com/icedevml/react-native-host-card-emulation/tree/master/packages/demo-ndef-app) example for more insignt about the library's API.

 ### Quick start guide